teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 Example:   mvn install -Dvdb="portfolio" -Dsql="example query"

+#################
-example queries:
+# Example queries:

-1	select * from product
-2	select stock.* from (call MarketData.getTextFiles('*.txt')) f, TEXTTABLE(f.file COLUMNS symbol string, price bigdecimal HEADER) stock
-3.	select product.symbol, stock.price, company_name from product, (call MarketData.getTextFiles('*.txt')) f, TEXTTABLE(f.file COLUMNS symbol string, price bigdecimal HEADER) stock where product.symbol=stock.symbol
+#################

 Example 1 queries the relational source

 Example 2 queries the text file-based source

-Example 3 queries both the relational and the text file-based sources.
+Example 3 performs a join between the relational source and the text file-based source.
 The files returned from the getTextFiles procedure are passed to the TEXTTABLE table function (via the nested table correlated reference f.file).
 The TEXTTABLE function expects a text file with a HEADER containing entries for at least symbol and price columns.

+Example 4 Issue query that contains a NATIVE sql call that will be directly issued against the H2 database.
+This is useful if the function isn't supported by the translator (check the documentation for the types of translators that support NATIVE sql).
+Note that the translator override in the vdb xml enabling support for native queries has to be set.

+1	select * from product
+2	select stock.* from (call MarketData.getTextFiles('*.txt')) f, TEXTTABLE(f.file COLUMNS symbol string, price bigdecimal HEADER) stock
+3.	select product.symbol, stock.price, company_name from product, (call MarketData.getTextFiles('*.txt')) f, TEXTTABLE(f.file COLUMNS symbol string, price bigdecimal HEADER) stock where product.symbol=stock.symbol
+4 	select x.* FROM (call native('select Shares_Count, MONTHNAME(Purchase_Date) from Holdings')) w, ARRAYTABLE(w.tuple COLUMNS "Shares_Count" integer, "MonthPurchased" string ) AS x